RUISA signal layer

 Operational effect

-Restores safer operating margin and reduces the risk of degraded judgment under load.
+Supports a steadier operating margin and reduces avoidable pressure under load.

 Command posture